Social security for all

 Social security is there to support everyone in our society – especially when we need it the most.

-But as times have changed, the government hasn’t upgraded and updated it to meet modern challenges.
+But as times have changed, the social security system hasn’t been upgraded and updated it to meet modern challenges.

 We are a group of people with lived experience of the current social security system.
 In other words, we are experts in the social security system and what works, and what doesn’t.